Healthy Homes Assessment Waitangirua

 Rental Property Home Assessments Waitangirua

-The areas of rental property that are affected with Health Homes Standard.
+Rental property areas affected with Health Homes Standards.
 Healthy Homes Standard in Waitangirua include each:

 • Dining Rooms